 Jim Calloway: Put in the Time – Now!

-“What practice management software package should I choose?”
-That question from a lawyer is one of my most common these days.
-It is my least favorite question to receive; but also my most favorite.
+“What practice management software package should I choose?” is my least favorite question to receive; but also my most favorite.
 It is also by equal measures the easiest and the hardest to answer.
 How can that all be?

 It is among the most common because lawyers are increasingly recognizing that using today’s powerful data management tools to run their law practice is no longer optional.
 The client file is really client data.
 You should not be wasting time looking for lost files or lost documents when practice management software, powered by enforced law firm policies about the new way of doing things, can virtually eliminate lost files or lost documents.
 I’m thrilled the lawyer is asking this most important question, but also feel a bit of apprehension because the lawyer is not going to love my answer.
 I’m also very pleased that the lawyer is contacting me directly instead of delegating this incredibly important decision to staff.

 The short answer is that lawyers have to do the research themselves.
 There are many online reviews, websites, legal technology conferences, local consultants and other sources of information to help.
 In many states, you can call on your bar’s practice management advisor for advice.
 But the lawyers who will be using this tool every day, and using the interface for hours on end, must be directly involved in the decision-making process or there could be disappointment.
 And, generally, the smaller the law firm, the more important it is that the lawyers personally make the decision.